WatForm/fortress/README.md

 To use Fortress, there are three steps:
 1. Setup  (install supporting libraries) - either by our scripts or manually
-2. Build the fortress code
+2. Build the Fortress code
-3. Use the fortress library in your own project
+3. Use the Fortress library in your own project

 ## Setup